 Because of methyl groups, an organism has a greater chance of survival since it can adapt to unanticipated environmental stressors without altering the original DNA sequence.
 Since original DNA sequences remain consistent across generations and environments, a universal model of the organism is maintained, along with an implicit sense of the ideal environment for growth and development.

 Perhaps images, dreams, and fantasies act much like methyl groups.
 However, rather than altering the transcription of DNA, archetypes use personal experiences to adapt archetypes to present conditions.
-Archetypes are like DNA, waiting for alteration and activation by the lived experiences of each person, yet at the same time placing limits on growth and development.
+Archetypes are like DNA, waiting for activation by the lived experiences of each person, yet at the same time placing limits on growth and development.
 Much as Jungian analyst Anthony Stevens wrote, “archetypes constitute the basic themes on which different people and different cultures work out their individual variations.”
 He added, “Most of the time we are blissfully unaware of the existence of these basic themes, believing our individual expressions are entirely of our own making.”

 Archetypes, like epigenetics, shift the debate about nature versus nurture to comparisons between the particular and the universal.
 This complementary relationship, which exists within each of us, is a powerful metaphor for a world exceeding seven and a half billion people.
 Given the sheer number of us, we must continually balance our needs and rights as individuals with the needs and rights of all of us as a global community.
 Perhaps Jung’s ideas about individuation can be extrapolated to our individual relationship with the greater collective.
 Just as meaningful engagement with archetypes supports the integration of the conscious and unconscious, committing to engaging with the universal in each other naturally creates more integrated societies.